-Why ‘surge’ pricing is spreading
+Why ‘surge’ pricing based is spreading

 Los Angeles — Walt Disney Co.’s move to lift prices at Disneyland and its other theme parks on busy days was a novel step for the entertainment giant, but the news made perfect sense to Robert Crandall.